Bryan Talbot: Career

 Talbot began his comics work in the underground comix scene of the late 1960s.
 In 1969 his first work appeared as illustrations in Mallorn, the British Tolkien Society magazine, followed in 1972 by a weekly strip in his college newspaper.
 He continued in the scene after leaving college, producing Brainstorm Comix, the first three of which formed The Chester P. Hackenbush Trilogy, a character reworked by Alan Moore as Chester Williams for Swamp Thing.

 Talbot started The Adventures of Luther Arkwright in 1978.
 It was originally published in Near Myths and continued on over the years in other publications, including Pssst! and by the publisher Valkyrie Press.
 It was eventually collected into one volume by Dark Horse Comics.
-Along with Raymond Briggs' When the Wind Blows it is one of the first British graphic novels.
-In the early to mid-eighties he provided art for some of 2000 ADs flagship serials, producing three series of Nemesis the Warlock, as well as occasional strips for Judge Dredd.
-His The Tale of One Bad Rat deals with a girl's recovery from childhood sexual abuse.
+Along with Raymond Briggs' When the Wind Blows, it is considered one of the first British graphic novels.
+In the early-to-mid 1980s Talbot provided art for some of 2000 ADs flagship serials, producing three series of Nemesis the Warlock, as well as occasional strips for Judge Dredd.

-Talbot moved to the U.S. market in the 1990s, principally for DC Comics, on titles such as Hellblazer, Batman: Legends of the Dark Knight, and Dead Boy Detectives.
+Talbot moved to the U.S. market in the 1990s and principally worked for DC Comics on titles such as Hellblazer, Batman: Legends of the Dark Knight, and Dead Boy Detectives.
 Talbot collaborated with Neil Gaiman on The Sandman and provided art for the "Fables & Reflections", "A Game of You", and "Worlds' End" story arcs.
+His The Tale of One Bad Rat (1994) deals with a girl's recovery from childhood sexual abuse.
 He drew The Nazz limited series which was written by Tom Veitch and worked with Tom's brother Rick Veitch on Teknophage, one of a number of mini-series he drew for Tekno Comix.
 Talbot has illustrated cards for the Magic: The Gathering collectible card game.
 He has illustrated Bill Willingham's Fables, as well as returning to the Luther Arkwright universe with Heart of Empire.

 In 2006, he announced the graphic novel Metronome, an existential, textless erotically charged visual poem, written under the pseudonym Véronique Tanaka.
 He admitted that he was the author in 2009.
 Talbot turned down an offer to appear in character as Tanaka for an in-store signing of the work.

 In 2007 he released Alice in Sunderland, which documents the connections between Lewis Carroll, Alice Liddell, and the Sunderland and Wearside area.
 He wrote and drew the layouts for Cherubs!, which he describes as "an irreverent fast-paced supernatural comedy-adventure."

-In 2019 it was reported that Talbot was producing the latest instalment in the Arkwright series tentatively titled The Legend of Luther Arkwright, to be published in 2021.
+In 2019 it was reported that Talbot was producing the third installment in the Arkwright series, titled The Legend of Luther Arkwright, which was published by Dark Horse in 2022.

+In April 2024, it was announced that Talbot will be inducted into the Will Eisner Comic Awards Hall of Fame, the highest accolade for comic writers and artists from across the world.